telepresenceio/telepresence/docs/index.md

   ([#78](https://github.com/datawire/telepresence/issues/78))
 * Local servers just have to listen on localhost (127.0.0.1) in order to be accessible to Kubernetes; previously they had to listen on all interfaces.
   ([#77](https://github.com/datawire/telepresence/issues/77))

+0.25 failed the release process due to some sort of mysterious mistake.

 #### 0.24 (April 5, 2017)